cjneely10/BioMetaDB/README.md

 - `BioMetaBD/Accessories/program_caller.py`
 - **ProgramCaller** is a script made for handling flags and errors in a moderately complex program (such as this one), and is highly useful for fast script-making.

-### Planned updates

-- `BioMetaDB/DataStructures/record_list.py`
-    - `RecordList` is a simple class that inherits from *list*, but focuses on displaying averages, standard deviations, etc., about records in the list.

 ### Contact